dev-ay/LiveProject/README.md

 # FULLCALENDAR STORIES:
+## 3189
-## 3189-Make a few changes to the ScheduleTemplate / Create view
+-Make a few changes to the ScheduleTemplate / Create view
 **Details:**
 > Parent story.
 Please see 3192, 3191, 3190, 3195, 3193, 3194